IDA Advocacy and Resources: Coronavirus Pandemic

 September 15, 2020: Action Alert – U.S. Organizations

-IDA encourages members to join the American Society of Association Executives’ community sign-on letter by Friday, September 25, 2020.
+IDA encourages members to join the American Society of Association Executives’ community sign-on letter (link no longer active) by Friday, September 25, 2020.
 The letter from ASAE calls on Congress to expand eligibility under the PPP to include 501(c)(6) organizations.
 The broader our support, the bigger impact we will make.
 Get more info about ASAE’s Advocacy Alert here.

 August 17, 2020: Action Alert – Canadian Organizations